 Cabin Travel Guidelines

-- Only one carrier per passenger is allowed, but you can have up to two pets of the same type in it.
+- Carrier Limit: Each passenger can have only one carrier.
+You can put up to two pets of the same kind in it.

-- The total weight of your pet and the carrier must not be more than 8 kg.
+- Weight Restrictions: The total weight of your pet and the carrier must be at or under 8 kg.

-- Your pets must stay in a SAS approved pet carrier under the seat in front of you for the whole flight.
+- Placement: Your pet must stay in a SAS-approved carrier under the seat in front of you for the whole flight.

-- The carrier should be good enough to let your pets stand up, turn around, and lie down easily.
+- Carrier Requirements: The carrier should let your pet stand up, turn around, and lie down with comfort.
+It must have good air flow and be safe.

 SAS Pet in Cabin Fees